-Daktronics Galaxy[®] series AF-3197 signs are front accessible, meaning you can only access the internal components from the front of the sign.
+Daktronics Galaxy[®] series AF-3190 signs are front accessible, meaning you can only access the internal components from the front of the sign.

-This section provides the following Galaxy[®] sign information:
+This section provides the following Galaxy® sign information:

-- Recommended Tools List provides a listing of all tools needed in order to perform maintenance work on your display. - Signal Routing Summaries give a basic explanation of the route that signal travels through the sign. - Power Routing Summaries show a basic explanation of the route that power travels through the sign. - Service and Diagnostics offer instructions for removing various sign components and explain the functions of circuit board connectors and the meanings of diagnostic LEDs. - Maintenance lists a number of steps to take to keep this Galaxy[®] sign in safe, working order. - Troubleshooting presents some possible sign malfunctions and provides a number of possible causes for that malfunction. - Replacement Parts List includes the part number and description of sign components that could possibly need replacing during the life of this sign. - Daktronics Exchange and Repair and Return Programs explain the Daktronics component return policy.
+- Recommended Tools List provides a listing of all tools needed in order to perform maintenance work on your display - Signal Routing Summaries give a basic explanation of how the signal travels through the sign. - Power Routing Summaries show a basic explanation of how the power travels through the sign. - Service and Diagnostics offer instructions for removing various sign components and explains the functions of circuit board connectors and the meanings of any diagnostic LEDs. - Maintenance lists a number of steps to take to keep this Galaxy[®] sign in safe, working order. - Troubleshooting presents some possible sign malfunctions and provides a number of possible causes for that malfunction. - Replacement Parts List includes the part description and number of sign components that could possibly need replacing during the life of this sign. - Daktronics Exchange and Repair and Return Programs explain the Daktronics component return policy.